eventodb-hq/eventodb/docs/MIGRATION.md

 ## Checklist

-- [ ] MessageDB Go server deployed and accessible
+- [ ] EventoDB Go server deployed and accessible
 - [ ] Authentication tokens generated for all namespaces
 - [ ] Client code updated to use HTTP API
 - [ ] Subscriptions migrated to SSE